Followers

 Loyal to the Crown

-Molly Brant and her brother Joseph remained committed Loyalists, devoted to the British cause.
-Joseph became a renowned Loyalist commander and Mohawk War Chief whose exploits vexed the patriots.
+Molly Brant and her brother Joseph remained loyalists, dedicated to the British cause.
+Joseph became a well-known Loyalist commander and Mohawk War Chief whose actions frustrated the patriots.

 Chief Joseph Brant

-His sister's role was more ambiguous yet equally important.
+His sister's role was more ambiguous but equally important.
 She provided food and ammunition to nearby Loyalist units.
-But most significantly — she passed valuable intelligence to her brother and other Loyalist and British leaders in central New York.
+Most importantly, she passed valuable intelligence to her brother and other Loyalist and British leaders in central New York.

 Spymaster

-Although little is recorded of this (for reasons mentioned above), she likely received reports on American movements in the Mohawk Valley from travelers, hunters, and traders who passed through her village.
+Although there's little recorded about this (for reasons mentioned above), she probably heard reports on American movements in the Mohawk Valley from travelers, hunters, and traders passing through her village.

 Molly Brant: Mother Clan, Mother.Spy

-The best example of this came in August 1777.
-British Lieutenant-Colonel Barry St. Leger's force of British, Loyalists, Canadians, and Indians had besieged the American garrison at Fort Stanwix (in today's Rome, NY).
-When the Tryon County militia learned of this, a brigade-size force marched west along the river to relieve the post.
+The best example of this occurred in August 1777.
+British Lieutenant-Colonel Barry St. Leger's force, composed of British troops, Loyalists, Canadians, and Indians, had besieged the American garrison at Fort Stanwix (located in today5s Rome, NY).
+When the Tryon County militia learned of the siege, a brigade-sized force marched west along the river to relieve the post.

 Battle of Oriskany

-When Molly got wind of their movement, she sent word to St. Leger, who dispatched a force of Loyalists and Indian allies who set a well-executed ambush in the dense cypress forests near Oriskany.
-The relief column was sent reeling back with heavy losses, and its commander Colonel Nikolas Herkimer was mortally wounded.
+When Molly learned of their movement, she sent word to St. Leger, who dispatched a force of Loyalists and Indian allies that set a well-planned ambush in the dense cypress forests near Oriskany.
+The relief column was pushed back with heavy losses, and its commander, Colonel Nikolas Herkimer, was mortally wounded.

 Fort Stanwix

-In retaliation, American-Allied Oneidas raided her village of Canajoharie, destroying it and nearby Fort Hunter.
+In retaliation, the American-Allied Oneidas attacked her village of Canajoharie, destroying it and nearby Fort Hunter.

 On the Road

-Molly moved her family to various Loyal Iroquois villages.
-Brant and her family lost most of their possessions.
-They took refuge at Onondaga near Syracuse, New York, the capital of the Six Nations Confederacy, first to Syracuse, then Cayuga, and finally Niagara.
+Molly moved her family through various Loyal Iroquois villages.
+Brant and her family lost most of their belongings.
+They sought refuge at Onondaga near Syracuse, New York, the capital of the Six Nations Confederacy, first going to Syracuse, then Cayuga, and finally Niagara.

 Iroquois Village along the Mohawk River

-At each of these, she proved a strong and effective proponent for the Loyalist cause, helping keep most of the Iroquois in the British camp.
-As a result, the British could use the Iroquois war bands to augment dwindling Loyalist and British forces in New York.
+At each of these, she proved to be a strong and effective supporter of the Loyalist cause, helping to keep most of the Iroquois aligned with the British.
+As a result, the British were able to use the Iroquois war bands to strengthen their diminishing Loyalist and British forces in New York.

 Iroquois War Band